VanLoo-lab/DNAStream/docs/design/REGISTRY.md

 # Registry Contract

 ## Location
-- All registries are stored under the HDF5 group **`/registry`**.
+- All registries are stored under the HDF5 group **`/registry`** to ensure they are centrally located and discoverable.
-- Each registry dataset lives at the path: `/registry/<name>
+- Each registry dataset lives at the path: `/registry/<name>`
-This ensures registries are centrally located and discoverable.

 ---